10 Best Places For Trekking In Vietnam

 What to do before going on treks:

-– Consider what you expect to see in the trekking sites (ethnic villages, rice terraces, mountains or national parks, etc.).
+– Consider what you expect to see in the trekking in Vietnam (ethnic villages, rice terraces, mountains or national parks, etc.).

-– Understand your trip grade and length of trekking routes.
+– Understand your trip grade and length of your Vietnam trekking routes.

 – Prepare physical and mental health, do a basic health check-up.